wp-plugins/ml-slider/readme.txt

 * Improvement: Classes are now auto loaded to reduce memory footprint (Thanks to Viktor Szépe for the above suggestions!)
 * Improvement: Slideshow initilisation time reduced
+* Update: Flex Slider updated to v2.2.2
+* Improvement: Flex Slider slideshows should now 'reserve' a space for themselves while they fully load
 * Change: Redundant '#metaslider_container_X' wrapper removed - the ID has been moved to the main slideshow wrapper.
 * New feature: Romanian Language Pack added (Thanks to Octav Madalin Stanoaia)
 * New feature: Dutch Language Pack added